johnfmorton/bespoken-audio-player/DOCUMENTATION.md

 - **Playback Rate Control**: Adjust the playback speed of the audio.
 - **Progress Tracking**: Visual progress bar with time display.
 - **Customizable Appearance**: Style the component using CSS custom properties and exposed parts.
+- **TypeScript support**: The component is written in TypeScript and includes type definitions for the player and events.

 ---